mshll/rusty-hitman/README.md

 Rusty Hitman is a 2D game written in Rust using macroquad.
 Your mission is to find your target, among a crowd, before the time runs out.
 You must use the provided description to identify and eliminate your target by pointing and clicking on them.

 - You have 10 seconds to identify and eliminate your target.
 - Only your target will have all the provided traits.
-Don't eliminate the wrong person!
+Don't shoot an innocent bystander!
 - Beat your high score by eliminating as many targets as you can.